Danish 1st Division (handball)

 1st Division is the name of the second highest handball league for both genders.
 The top-ranking teams each wins promotion to Damehåndboldligaen and Danish Handball League, while the bottom finishers get relegated to the Danish 2nd Divisions.
-The division consists of 14 teams that meet each opponent once away and once at home.
+The men's division consists of 14 teams that meet each opponent once away and once at home, while the women's division consists of 12 teams.